This post may contain affiliate links.

 Instructions

-- In a bowl combine the diced chicken with 1 tbsp cornstarch and 1 tbsp soy sauce.
+- In a medium bowl combine the diced chicken with 1 tablespoon of the cornstarch and 1 tablespoon of the soy sauce.
 Toss to coat and set aside.

-- In a separate bowl combine the soy sauce, with the water, oyster sauce, brown sugar and remaining cornstarch.
+- In a separate bowl, combine the sauce ingredients including the remaining soy sauce, water, brown sugar, oyster sauce, chili paste, and remaining cornstarch.
 Stir until everything is well combined.
 Set aside.

-- Heat the oil in a large pan over medium heat.
-Add the chicken and cook until golden brown, around 5 to 7 minutes.
+- Heat the oil in a large skillet or wok over medium-high heat.
+Add the marinated chicken and cook until golden brown, around 5 to 7 minutes.

-- Add the peppers, garlic and ginger and continue cooking for 5 more minutes or until the bell pepper is softened.
+- Next, add the peppers, fresh garlic, ginger, and dried chilies and continue cooking for 5 more minutes or until the bell pepper is softened.

-- Add the sauce and bring to a simmer, stirring constantly, cook until the sauce has thickened, around 4 minutes.
+- Finally add the spicy kung pao sauce and bring to a simmer, stirring constantly, cook until the sauce has thickened, around 4 minutes.
 Add the peanuts and green onions and cook for 4 more minutes.

-- Remove from heat and serve topped with more green onions.
+- Remove from heat and serve topped with more green onions and chili flakes if desired for garnish.

 Video